-Haven Combs (Environmental Science & Chemistry) and Anna Palmer (English) team teach a program in the Crater Academy of Natural Sciences that explores and evaluates how Southern Oregon, the Pacific Northwest and global community relate to science, business, the environment, agriculture and recreation.
+Haven Combs (Environmental Science & Chemistry) and Anna Warntjes(English & Social Studies) team teach a program in the Crater Renaissance Academy that explores and evaluates how Southern Oregon, the Pacific Northwest and global community relate to science, business, the environment, agriculture and recreation.
 They use project-based learning and work with agencies such as BCWEP, ODFW, BLM, & the EXPO to provide opportunities for hands-on learning through field research and lab-based investigative studies.
-In the program students earn English and Environmental Science credit to meet current graduation requirements.
+In the program students earn English, World Studies, and Environmental Science credit to meet current graduation requirements.
 This is an environmentally focused class and addresses the ideas of land use management, water quality and stream health, cultivating a healthy ecosystem, composting, and recycling.
-The focus this year is on creating viable floating wetlands, which is a water remediation system for the ponds.
 Students are expected to take ownership of the land and provide all necessary cleanup and maintenance for the facility in order to become stewards of the environment.

-Jefferson Nature Center: Since the summer of 2008, BCWEP has been housed at the Jefferson Nature Center in Medford, Oregon.
-JNC is located directly on Bear Creek and an ideal location for conducting service-learning programs in hands-on riparian restoration.
-We are grateful to JNC Director Susan Cross for partnering with BCWEP!
+Coyote Trails Nature Center: Since the summer of 2008, BCWEP has been housed at the Coyote Trails Nature Center in Medford, Oregon.
+CTNC is located directly on Bear Creek and an ideal location for conducting service-learning programs in hands-on riparian restoration.

 Medford Water Commission: The Medford Water Commission operates and maintains the water system that delivers high-quality drinking water to over 90,000 Rogue Valley residents.
 The Commission is an autonomous agency of the City of Medford, Oregon, established through a change in the City's Charter in 1922.
 Big Butte Springs is the Water Commission's primary water source, with the Rogue River used as a supplement during the summer months.